The Conflict Graph Design: Estimating Causal Effects under Arbitrary Neighborhood Interference: Introduction

 The work in this paper is motivated by two central questions in the design and analysis of network experiments.
 The first question is of interest from methodological and theoretical perspectives:

 It has been implicitly understood in the literature that the answer to this question depends not only on the underlying network but also on the causal effect under investigation.
-Moreover, it remains implicitly understood that effects which are ``more global'' are harder to estimate than effects which are ``more local.''
-The experimental design problem plays a central role in answering this question because it determines the quality of the experimentally collected data.
-Indeed, a sophisticated estimation procedure is unlikely to fix the problems of poorly collected data.
+For example, effects which are ``more global'' are believed to be harder to estimate than effects which are ``more local.''
+The experimental design problem plays a central role in answering this question because it determines the correlation structure of observed outcomes.
+Indeed, a sophisticated estimation procedure is unlikely to fix the problems of a poorly designed experiment.

-The second question is primarily methodological and seeks to understand our ability to construct experimental designs:
+In the current literature on network experiments, the experimental designs are constructed using different kinds of graph theoretic ideas which are specific to a given causal effect.
+As discussed above, graph clustering is typically used for global effects while independent sets are used for direct effect.
+Our second motivating question is primarily of methodological interest:

-As the question suggests, the currently proposed experimental designs for various causal effects are constructed on a seemingly ad-hoc basis.
-While these approaches have been insightful and influential within this literature, there still remains the question of how we will design network experiments for different causal effects in the future.
-All else being equal, experimenters would seem to prefer a more coherent set of methods and theory from which to approach the design and analysis of network experiments.
+The benefit of a unifying approach for network experiment design is that it may be applied to all causal effects, including those for which specific experimental designs have not yet been developed.
 It stands to reason that the questions above are intertwined: understanding the optimal rates of estimation requires constructing optimal experiment designs which itself requires understanding the underlying principles of the experimental design problem.